-NO. Not for Boyfriend’s mother.
+NO. Not for The Boyfriend’s mother.
 With her frail nerves, she spat venom.
 She would not put one foot inside a Church of England.

-Church and venue were cancelled.
+The church and the venue were cancelled.

-Compromise: a registry ceremony at a hotel, and celebrations would be held there too.
-Disappointment for Dad and me.Bella was happy.
+Compromise: a registry ceremony at a hotel where celebrations could be held.
+Disappointment for Husband and me.
+Laura was happy.
 A good hotel, and we would fill it with flowers.
-We chose good food and wine.
+We chose food and wine.
 Champagne for arrival, champagne for a toast.
 A buffet supper and a disco.
 The wedding dress was made by me.
 Bridesmaids were sorted.
-Boyfriend and hoards of his mates chose matching suits.
+The Boyfriend and hoards of his mates chose matching suits.
 Invites were in circulation.

 A cold stone dropped in my stomach where it would remain.